Migaroez/100-days-of-code/log.md

 **Link to work:** Demo not yet available

 ### Day 2: July 30, 2018
-##### Dealing with missing features due to work habbits (
+##### Dealing with missing features due to work habbits (2h)

-**Today's Progress**: Added a manual resolve custom IoC container
+**Today's Progress**: Added a manual register/resolve custom IoC container

-**Thoughts**: I really missed the functions IoC and dependcy injection add the last fjew times I tried to get something done in Unity, so today I applied some of the knowledge I gathered from working as a 'real' software developer for the last 2 years to my hobby of game development.
+**Thoughts**: I really missed the functions IoC and dependcy injection give you the last fjew times I tried to get something done in Unity, so today I applied some of the knowledge I gathered from working as a 'real' software developer for the last 2 years to my hobby of game development.
 Alot of work is left to be done, but the progress today is a good start.

 **Link(s) to work**: Demo not yet available